 Ab Contraction With Bicycle Crunch

 Keeping a tight core during abdominal exercises serves two purposes: 1) It protects your lower back from strain, and 2) it makes the exercise more effective.

 Lie on an exercise mat with your legs extended and your fingertips resting lightly on your head behind your ears.
 Practice the supine ab contraction technique for one round of exhalation and inhalation.

 Retain the contraction as you lift your shoulder blades off the mat and hover your legs a couple inches off the floor.
 On your next exhale, draw your right knee in and rotate your body to the right, bring your right knee and left elbow to touch.

 Inhale and return to center, maintaining abdominal contraction.
 Then, bend your left knee and rotate your body to the left, bring your left knee to touch your right elbow.
 Return to center, maintaining contraction.

 Ab Contraction During Cardio

-While running or biking, or during an aerobics class, keep your core slightly contracted to promote better posture and reduce the risk of injury.
+While running or biking, or during an aerobics class, engage your core to promote better posture and reduce the risk of injury.
 It's as simple as just subtly pulling your abs in, almost as if you're bracing for a punch.